Sage-Bionetworks-Challenges/cnb-tools/docs/reference/cli.md

 this action will require confirmation; optionally use `--force` to bypass the prompt.

 !!!Warning
-    Once a submission has been deleted, it can NOT be recovered.
-This includes the metadata about the submission.
-Use this command with caution.
+Once a submission has been deleted, **it CANNOT be recovered**.
+Use this command with extreme caution.

 ```bash
 cnb-tools submission delete SUB_ID ... [--force]